-CNC mills produce parts of just about any shape from soft metals like aluminum, harder metals like steel, and plastics such as acetal.
+CNC mills or CNC milling machines produce parts of nearly any shape from soft metals like aluminum, harder metals like steel, and plastics such as acetal.

-Whether you need a single part, batch of prototypes, or full production order, eMachineShop will turn your design into fully machined, end-use parts!
+eMachineShop offers cost-effective milling service whether you need a single part, batch of prototypes, or full production order.

-- Can produce parts of almost any shape
+- Can produce quality parts of almost any shape or form

 - High dimensional tolerances are possible